anton-seaice/compound/prelim/README.md

-side projects looking at teleconnection
+side projects looking at teleconnection/replicating results or developing method